Tchanjas/demo-cordova/README.md

 # Demo-Cordova (App Mobile)

-Just a demo app to teste some cordova functionality.
+Demo app to teste some cordova functionality.